Stanford-Online/js-input-samples/emoji_response/README.md

 ### Creating Your Own Emoji Response Poll ####

-Here's how to adapt this example to create your own qualtrics-grading problems.
+Here's how to adapt this example to create your own emoji poll.

 1. Grab python_lib.zip from the [HX-PY](https://github.com/Colin-Fredericks/hx-py) repo, and upload it (still compressed) into your Files & Uploads.
 2. Download `emoji_response.html` and `emoji_response.js`, and put them in your Files & Uploads.